azinedine456/Grid-Tied-Inverter-Design-for-a-50V-PV-Array/README.md

 This is the github reposity of an academic project at the EiCNAM.

 ## Project Objectives
+- Developing the methodological skills necessary to effectively plan and manage a technical project.
 - Designing an inverter leg that meets project specifications.
 - Simulating a full inverter on LTspice.
 - Eperimenting with different controllers (Proportional / Hysterisis)